PotapenkoEugene/Microdochium_genome_assembly/README.md

 Position arguments: 1) contigs_masked_repeats.fa.
 Makes structural annotation of contigs.

 ## Results
-In **Reports** folder you can found multiqc, AfterQC, blobtools2, KAJU, QUAST, RepeatMasker and KEGG reports.
+In **Reports** folder you can find multiqc, AfterQC, blobtools2, KAJU, QUAST, RepeatMasker and KEGG reports.

 Size of the assembled genomes were 36.7/36.8/37.2 mb.
 Genomes consisted of  1360/817/272 scaffolds.
 10 304 predicted genes were found.
 Median gene length is 1,454 bp and median protein length is 426 amino acids.
 The estimated percent of genome repeat is 4.59%.
 Functional annotation was done.
 We are planning to reassemble the genome with Nanopore reads and use RNA-seq reads for more precise annotation.